bedops/bedops/docs/content/reference/set-operations/closest-features.rst

     NOTES:
       If an element from <query-file> overlaps the <input-file> element, its distance is zero.
-        An overlapping element take precedence over all non-overlapping elements.
+        An overlapping element takes precedence over all non-overlapping elements.
 This is true even when the overlapping element's edge-to-edge distance to the <input-file>'s element is greater than the edge-to-edge distance from a non-overlapping element.
       Overlapping elements may be ignored completely (no precedence) with --no-overlaps.